karisigurd4/DocumentLab/README.md

 * Defining documents by queries/patterns allows DocumentLab to understand a document intelligently
   * It can extract data from documents with layouts it has never seen before

-Queries are patterns of information in documents that you want to match.
-If DocumentLab can find a match, you can capture any data from a pattern.
+Queries are patterns of information in documents that you want to capture data from.
 You can write scripts in the query language or use the C# api.

 **C# Fluent Query Example**
 ```C#